DeepMind CEO Hassabis says world models are AI’s next frontier amid bubble

 He predicts a "ChatGPT moment" for world models, but the biggest obstacles are the price and current technical hurdles.
 "We'd love to put Genie in the hands of more people, but it's expensive," Hassabis said, explaining that "basically, a consumer of it is another instance of the creation of it."
 Before scaling is possible, he noted, challenges such as "making it consistent longer than a minute" must also be solved.
 Hassabis warns of AI bubble, affirms Google's "Engine Room" strategy When asked about a potential AI bubble, Hassabis offered a nuanced view.

-Gemini 3 Pro is now live.
-Yet Hassabis says the real work lies ahead.
-He points to world models as the next AI frontier, a claim backed by ongoing projects such as SIMA 2 and the video‑generation system Genie 3.
+Gemini 3 Pro is out now.
+Still, Hassabis thinks the hard part is just beginning.
+He keeps pointing at world models as the next AI step - something we already see in projects like SIMA 2 and the video-generation tool Genie 3.

-Hassabis spends most of his research time on this area, indicating a shift in priorities.
-Whether this focus will reshape DeepMind’s output or simply add another layer of complexity is still uncertain.
-The balance between ambition and market realities will likely shape the next chapter.
+Hassabis is spending most of his research hours on that area, which suggests a shift in priorities.
+Whether this will reshape DeepMind’s output or just add another layer of complexity remains an open question.
+I guess the tug-of-war between ambition and market realities will write the next chapter.

 Common Questions Answered